 Using cURL

-Here’s an example using cURL to request your merchant profile, which verifies both your OAuth 2.0 access token and network connectivity:
+Here’s an example using cURL to request payments, which verifies both your OAuth 2.0 access token and network connectivity:

 Expected Response

-If your connection is set up correctly, you should receive a response with your merchant profile details.
-Here’s what a successful response might look like:
+If your connection is set up correctly, you should receive a json array response.

 Troubleshooting Connectivity Issues